 On this classic 15-day Trans-Siberian journey, you will see Russia in all its historical greatness, in the mixture of cultures and fortunes, in the architectural splendour and extravagance, diverse and united, unifying different people and religions.
-You may choose where to start your journey: with the glorious Moscow – the mighty capital of Russia or China.
+You may choose where to start your journey: with the glorious Moscow – the mighty capital of Russia, or Beijing, China.
 During the journey, we do the stops in Kazan — the capital of the ancient Tatar Khanate, the place which connected Christianity and Islam; Yekaterinburg, Novosibirsk, Irkutsk and Ulan-Ude on the shores of Lake Baikal, and Mongolia — each destination conceals many secrets and discoveries.

-It’s a one-day holiday, celebrated annually in Salekhard and Aksarka, Yamal-Nenets region in the Russian Arctic.
 For the indigenous nomadic Nenets people, Reindeer Herders festival Day is a major event, which offers a chance to meet with friends, to compete in contests of physical skill and a variety of other competitions, as well as to share their unique culture with the world, which has remained unchanged through the centuries until the present day.
 On this tour you not only will witness the Reindeer Herders’ Festival in Yamal but also will stay with Nenet family far away from the city to fully immerse in the nomadic way of life.
 READ MORE

-As the world gets smaller, there’s a desire to go further – and there are few places as enchantingly far away as Yamal.
-This tour transports you deep into Siberia’s isolated Arctic region.
+As the world gets smaller, there’s a desire to travel further – and there are few places as enchantingly far away as Yamal Peninsula.
+This cultural tour transports you deep into Siberia’s isolated Arctic region.
 ‘Yamal’ means ‘edge of the world’ in the language of the indigenous Nenets.
 The Nenets of Yamal carve out a unique way of life, seemingly at the limits of human tolerance.
 Yamal Peninsula was considered so inhospitable that Stalin built his prison camps here.
 Yet a strikingly colourful, rich and resilient culture has been preserved and relatively unchanged here for some 2,000 years.
 READ MORE

 After the winter-time freeze, Baikal becomes a balmy summer boating paradise – a vast expanse of calm water with shimmering azure bays and a shoreline hugged by dramatic mountains, pristine forests and quaint ethnic villages.
 This relaxing three-day Lake Baikal cruise will take you to some of the most picturesque beauty spots in and around Lake Baikal, travelling on board the modern cruise ship Sibiryak with just 11 other guests.
 In three days, you’ll be able to take in a truly memorable taste of Siberia’s unique culture and nature – including a scenic journey on the magnificent Circum-Baikal Railroad and a walking tour of the Baikal National Park.

-The “Poles of Cold” are the places where the coldest temperatures on earth have been recorded.
+The “Pole of Cold” is a place where the coldest temperatures on Earth have ever been recorded.
 In the northern hemisphere, the honour goes to a remote Siberian township known as Oymyakon, widely regarded as the coldest permanently inhabited place on the planet.
-This tour is about much more than experiencing one of the most unique cultural festivals on earth.
+When you travel to Oymyakon on this tour with us, it will be about much more than just experiencing one of the most unique cultural festivals on Earth.
 It’s about immersing yourself in a completely different reality, a place where people rely on time-tested traditions to live in a place that challenges the very limits of human endurance.
 READ MORE